lynnfaraday/aresmush.com/_root/tutorials/code/add-cmd/db-field.md

       end
     end

-This defines an attribute named `goals` with a string data type.
+In the game, type `load custom` to reload the custom plugin.

+Type `ruby enactor.update(goals: "Test goals")` to set some goals on yourself.

+Type `ruby enactor.goals` to view them.

+## About Database Models

+Character is one of the core database models in Ares (along with Room, Exit and Game).
+Database models contain multiple data fields, called *attributes*.
+A character will have a name, an alias, a description, etc.

+Ruby lets you *extend* classes in multiple files.
+Even though the Character class is defined in the engine, you can add new fields to it from different plugins.

+Database fields can take many forms - strings, numbers, lists, hashes, etc.  Fields are strings unless otherwise specified, so in the example above we've defined a string field named "goals".

-> <i class="fa fa-info-circle"></i> **Tip:**  Ruby classes can be spread across multiple files.
-This lets you define bits and pieces of the `Character` class across multiple plugins.
-Here we're defining only a single field, but the Character model has many.
-Most plugins prefix their db fields with the plugin name (e.g. fs3_skills) to avoid name collisions.
+> <i class="fa fa-info-circle"></i> **Tip:**  Since database fields can be defined across multiple files, most plugins prefix their db fields with the plugin name (e.g. fs3_skills) to avoid name collisions.